 For obvious fire safety reasons, most student accommodation providers don’t allow candles or any other naked flames.
 For a nice scent, use a reed diffuser.
 For a soft glow, pick up some battery-powered LED tealights.

 Read more: Keep your Unite home safe from fire

 It’s a tough moment for every first year student - realising you’ll probably never need another protractor in your life.
 Fear not.
-The bags of free stationery you get at the Freshers’ Fair will more than make up for the new pencil case you didn’t get to buy.
+The bags of free stationery you get in the first few months will more than make up for the new pencil case you didn’t get to buy.

 Some of our properties do have parking spaces, but there aren’t enough for everybody and they’re generally sold on a first-come-first-served basis.
 Get a student railcard instead, or enjoy your 10% Megabus discount.

 Or a toaster.
 Or a microwave.
 These things should come as standard in most student kitchens.
 If they don’t, club together with your flatmates and head to Wilko when you get there.